jalq1978/documentation/blocks/interaction-steps.md

 # Interaction steps

-Last edited: May 28 2020
-Created by: braden@voiceflow.com

 ## Overview

 Interaction steps are the core Steps that create a conversational interaction between the user and the assistant.
 These are the conversational components that can be used to make the assistant speak, as well as listen and react to the user's intentions in a variety of ways.